lastweek/lastweek.github.io/docs/index.md

 Contact: ys AT ucsd DOT edu

 ??? tip "Research News"
+	- [_Sep 2021_] We made our SuperNIC paper public.
+Network?
+Disaggregate!
 	- [_Aug 2021_] We made our Clio paper public.
 It is an FPGA-based disaggregated memory system.
 	- [_Jun 2021_] Start my final internship at Microsoft Research, working on Security + System.
 	- [_Jun 2021_] I proposed my thesis and became a Ph.D candidate.